 - Yeast Strain: Influences aroma and acidity

-- Storage and Aging: Alters flavor over time; barrel-aged sake may have cedar notes
+- Storage and Aging: Alters flavor over time, barrel-aged sake may have hints of cedar

-- Serving Temperature and Vessel: Chilled sake is crisp; warm sake is round and rich
+- Serving Temperature and Vessel: Chilled sake is crisp while warm sake is round and rich

 Sake Compared to Other Alcoholic Beverages

-Sake is unique, but it shares traits with other drinks:
+Sake is unique, but it does share similar characteristics of other drinks:

-- Wine: Ginjo sake is aromatic like Riesling; sake has lower acidity
+- Wine: Ginjo sake is aromatic like Riesling but sake has lower acidity

-- Sherry/Port: Koshu or Kijoshu resemble aged fortified wines
+- Sherry/Port: Koshu or Kijoshu resemble aged wines

-- Beer: Nigori sake shares cloudiness and creamy mouthfeel
+- Beer: Nigori sake shares the cloudiness and creaminess

-- Soju/Shochu: Sake has more umami and subtle sweetness
+- Soju/Shochu: Sake has a bit more umami and subtle sweetness

 Serving and Tasting Sake